gemgeek/Gemgeek/README.md

 ### About Me
 I’m a brand identity and graphic designer with a deep love for clean, bold, timeless design.🧑‍🎨

-👩‍💻I’m currently learning frontend and backend web development at ALX Africa, taking bold steps into the world of tech.  💅
+👩‍💻I’m currently learning frontend and backend web development at ALX Africa.  💅

 👩‍💼 By day, I serve as an Executive Assistant at Skye Space Consulting and by passion,